Ketevana/Data-Science-Capstone-Project/README.md

 ![CC data points 3D](images/cc.gif)

-Next I performed thorough EDA to get to know the data, the distributions of the features and the correlations between them.
+Next I performed a thorough EDA to get to know the data, the distributions of the features and the correlations between them.
 I have summarised the key findings and plots in the following notebook:
 [EDA_Visuals](Part_3/EDA_Data_Visualizations.ipynb)

 ### The target

-Regression models with the continuous numbers of resale value of designer handbags (‘final_resale_price’) as the first target
+Regression models with the continuous numbers of resale value of designer handbags (‘final_resale_price’) as the first target.

 To define the second target variable for classification model, final resale price has been transformed into binary class "worth to buy" or "not worth to buy" assigned as 1 or 0 respectively, based on Return on Investment (ROI) above or below 0 in percentage.